Choosing the best stroller or buggy

 The small size and light weight of strollers make them a must for urban parents who regularly use public transport and are a good choice to take on holiday or on day trips.

-- A good lightweight stroller or buggy will, as its name suggests, be light, but also nippy to push and easy to manoeuvre
+- A good lightweight stroller or buggy will be light and nippy to push, as well as easy to manoeuvre.

 - It should be simple to fold down and easier to store than larger pushchairs.